riteshsingh1/DevSetup/readme.md

 windows-android
 ```

-this will download and install all, JAVA and set home variable and required component like latest android SDK, Android platform tools, etc. It will also create a desktop icon.
+this will download and install everything including JAVA and required component like latest android SDK, Android platform tools, etc. It will also create a desktop icon.

 ## TODO
  - Add Support for Fedora and RHEL